Trade directory · Fayetteville metro · Arkansas

 Insurance Minimums

-General liability minimum $300,000 per occurrence, $600,000 aggregate.
+General liability insurance minimum $300,000 per occurrence for registered contractors.
 Workers compensation required if employing others.
-Professional liability recommended for commercial work.
+Professional liability recommended but not mandated.

 § C · Path to license